 The haunted places in Connecticut

 are considered to be some of the most mysterious real haunted places in America.
 Connecticut is home to many real life haunted houses, haunted hospitals, and other haunted places.
 If you are interested in historical locations, you are sure to enjoy learning about the haunted history of this particular state.
 If you a ghost hunter – it does not matter if you do it for fun or professionally – you are sure to find to find an inn, a house, a hospital, or an old abandoned building in Connecticut that draws your interests.
 In this guide on haunted places in Connecticut, you will be introduced to a couple of the most mysterious of all the real haunted places in America.
-The Lighthouse Inn

 The Lighthouse Inn, which is located in the New London region, was established in the year of 1902.
 Set in the midst of lavish wildflowers, this particular structure was a summer home to a man named Charles S. Guthrie.
 Due to the location that the home was built, many referred to it as “Meadow Court”.
 While Guthrie resided at the establishment, it was a known location for social functions that accommodated the socially elite and prestigious class of the time.
 Many popular individuals that held fame on the big screen visited the house.
 Examples include Bette Davis and Joan Crawford.

 As time progressed, the functionality of the immense structure also progressed.
 In the year of 1927, the home was transformed into a majestic inn for travelers.
 It was appropriately named “The Lighthouse Inn Resort”.
 The inn not only accommodated guests, but it also accommodated social functions.
 In the year of 1930, a wedding was planned.
 The bride was at the establishment, putting the details into place, when she fell from the staircase.
 When the bride fell, she lost her life.
 To this day, many individuals have stated that they have observed the apparition of a female spirit wearing a beautiful wedding dress in the structure.